 In addition to protecting work surfaces from damage, cutting mats preserve the sharpness and prolong the usable life of cutting blades.
 Different cutting mats also offer advantages for diverse functions based on their varying thicknesses and self-healing qualities.

 Cutting mats are available in a variety of sizes to suit the intended uses of DIY enthusiasts.
-For some applications, large, nonportable cutting mats may provide the most favorable service.
+For some applications, large nonportable cutting mats may provide the most favorable service.
 On the other hand, DIYers who intend to transport their cutting mats or use them for light work may opt for small, lightweight, and portable versions.

 The surface of a self-healing cutting mat is composed of tiny, separate PVC fibers that are compressed together.
-When a blade cuts into the mat, it passes between those fibers, rather than cutting into them.
+When a blade cuts into the mat, it passes between those fibers rather than cutting into them.
 Following the cut, the fibers return to their normal position, and it appears that the surface has “healed” itself.

 In addition to overall thickness, users may consider the number of layers (plies) of PVC material in cutting mats.
-Manufacturers label cutting mats as 3-ply or 5-ply to indicate the number of PVC layers compressed in a mat.
+Manufacturers label cutting mats as three-ply or five-ply to indicate the number of PVC layers compressed in a mat.
 These are desirable thicknesses that offer durability and prolong the life of cutting blades.
 Additionally, a design in which the inner layer (core) of PVC is thicker than the outer layers provides a self-healing quality and prevents cutting through the mat.

 Hard vs. Soft Surface

-As mentioned above, the small, compressed PVC fibers in a soft-surface cutting mat allow knife blades to pass between rather than cut through the mat.
+As mentioned above, the small compressed PVC fibers in a soft-surface cutting mat allow knife blades to pass between rather than cut through the mat.
 After a cut, these fibers return to their original position, and the surface appears to “heal.”
 In addition to maintaining the smooth, unblemished appearance of the cutting mat, soft-surface construction prolongs the sharpness and functionality of cutting blades.

 Alternatively, hard-surface cutting mats made from glass and other hard materials allow blades to skim over the surface, rather than cutting into it.
 They do not feature self-healing qualities and may dull the blades of cutting tools over time.

 The optimal surface texture for a cutting mat is neither too smooth nor too rough.
 Overly smooth textures tend to reflect light, producing a glaring effect.
-This distraction can cause eye strain and inaccurate cutting for crafters and sewing enthusiasts.
+This distraction can cause eye strain and inaccurate cutting for crafters and sewers.
 On the other hand, textures that are too rough may negatively affect cutting accuracy, as blades might snag on rough surfaces.

-A smooth, matte finish reduces glare but does not present the problems of excessively rough textures.
+A smooth matte finish reduces glare but does not present the problems of excessively rough textures.
 However, it is essential that cutting mats do not slip or slide on work surfaces during use.
 A nonskid surface is desirable for peace of mind and safety while working with sharp cutting blades.